LincaMarius/ISAP-1_Block_Diagram/README.md

 The SAP-1 computer is based on micro-step control.
 For this purpose, a Step Counter block is required.
 The authors of the SAP-1 computer used a Ring Counter to implement the Step Counter.

-The control matrix has the role of generating control signals depending on the instruction that is executed in accordance with the current micro-step.
+The Control Matrix has the role of generating control signals depending on the instruction that is executed in accordance with the current micro-step.

 ### Binary Display
 The simplest output device that can be connected to this Computer is a Binary Display.
 This device is used in the original construction of the SAP-1 Computer, where it is integrated directly into the structure of this Computer.